The Fourth Gift Cycle

 Despite the Kings constant advances north, he was unable to successfully break through the Circiern Region to Rhyne, thanks to the equally unorthodox tactics of the Pennant Archae, who adapted to the King's terraform of the environment with surprising ease.

-Turning his eyes south once again, the King sought the destruction of the Planae as he prepared for an extended campaign north.
+Turning his eyes south once again, the King sought the destruction of the Planae as he prepared for an extended campaign.
 In Torrens, Theovocates Senator Regina Garaseehn initiated an edict for an emergency alliance as response to the Violate King's destructive entrance into the Southern Eridinea.
 This legislation was dismissed by the Theovocates.

 Recognizing that time was against them, Regina committed heresy by sending messenger birds to each city-state, secretly coordinating a response the King would not anticipate.
 Despite the agreement of Rhyne and Voltaine, the Theovocates could not reach an agreement.
 Arguing for this coalition, Regina rose to heraldom after a maddening 16-hour debate with the Theovocates, her ascension passing the legislation unanimously in response.